VirgilSecurity/virgil-messenger-qt/README.md

 By the next step fix variables inside `deploy_android.sh`.

-After this tep connect your Android device and start this script.
+After this step connect your Android device and start this script.

 ## License